-Wait, perhaps this will grab the attention of business a bit better:
+Wait, perhaps this will grab the attention of businesses a bit better.

-Some companies attribute so much value to their online reputation, they have gone as far as to try to assign a monetary value.
+Some companies attribute so much value to their online reputation; they have gone as far as to assign a monetary value.

-Dell (computer company… in fact the one who made the PC I am using to type this article) has assigned a value of 210 dollars to an online customer.
+Dell, a computer company, in fact, the one who made the PC I am using to type this article, has assigned a value of 210 dollars to an online customer.

 How they worked it out, I am not sure.

-They then also have gone as far as to give context for good and bad posts.
+They have also gone as far as to give context to good and bad posts.

-Even Dell agrees with me that someone with a bad opinion has more value than someone with a good opinion.
-Dell is worth $24.4 billion.
-So perhaps we should listen to them?
+Even Dell agrees with me that someone with a bad opinion is worth more than someone with a good opinion.
+Dell is worth $24.4 billion, perhaps we should listen to them.

 Okay, so let’s move onto some of the underbelly of this powerful influence.

-Like SEO, or PCC, or any internet marketing process, or tool, there are tricks or steps that can be taken.
-Tricks and tools can be grouped into two basic categories:
+Like SEO, PPC or any other Internet marketing process or tool there are trick and steps that can be applied.
+Tricks and tools can be grouped into two basic categories.

-with coffee you can delete or deactivate, remove data, remove information from directories…
+So, with coffee you can delete, deactivate and remove data and information from directories.

-With tea, you can monitor, and write nice things about yourself on the internet and get people to share it.
+With tea you can monitor and write nice thing about yourself on the Internet and get people to share it.

 You should assign resources depending on the needs.

-However, a good rule of thumb would be to have 75% resources assigned to promoting positive and preventative news (tea), and 25% prepped for dealing with drama (coffee).
+However, a good rule of thumb is to have 75% of resources assigned to promoting positive and preventative news (tea) and 25% prepped for dealing with drama (coffee).

-Zimbabwe coffee industry has gone through hell.
-The country use to be home to Africa's richest coffee belts - famous for its SHQ ("super high-quality") coffee.
+Zimbabwe’s coffee industry has gone through hell.
+The country used to be home to Africa's richest coffee belts, famous for its SHQ (super high-quality) coffee.
 Today, the industry lies in ruins.
 In 2014, 35 000 tons of coffee were produced.
 Way back in 1988, 90 000 tons was the basic order.

-In 2013, the government of Zimbabwe announced it had 217 USD in government coffers… about enough to buy 32 bottles of coffee, or an internet router and one month’s line rental from Telkom in South Africa.
+In 2013 the government of Zimbabwe announced having 217 USD in government coffers.
+That’s about enough to buy thirty-two bottles of coffee or an Internet router with one month’s line rental from Telkom in South Africa.

 I opened this article saying I had spent some time in Zimbabwe.

-My challenge while there was actually due to political tensions between South Africa and Zimbabwe - grounded flights in each country - reportedly due to incorrect paperwork, however, the general sentiment was because of the incident with Grace Mugabe in Sandton hitting a young lady with an extension lead.
-The incident went viral on social media – and it influenced international flights!
+My challenge while there was actually due to political tensions between South Africa and Zimbabwe.
+There were grounded flights in each of the two countries, and it was reportedly due to incorrect paperwork.
+However, the general sentiment was because of the incident between Grace Mugabe and a young lady in Sandton, in which Grace hit the woman with an extension lead.
+The incident went viral on social media, and it influenced international flights.

-A perfect example of social media leading to erosion of a country’s reputation.
-I went online, at my hotel room, and wrote several posts about my fear of being stuck, and anger, and disappointment.
+This is a perfect example of social media leading to erosion of a country’s reputation.
+I went online and wrote several posts about my fear of being stuck and expressed anger and disappointment.

-Will the people who read the posts I made really care about Grace Mugabe?
+Will the people who read my posts care about Grace Mugabe?

-When they see a special on a holiday in Zimbabwe, will they remember my post and not book because of fear?
+When they see holiday specials in Zimbabwe will they remember my posts and not book because of fear?

 The people of Zimbabwe really do suffer.
-I met several people, and spoke with several workers while on my stay.
+I met several people and spoke to several workers while on my stay.
 There was even a nice lady on the plane.
-I listened to people at the counters while waiting for passports to be stamped….
-I spoke to people in the shops.
-I spoke to people in the streets.
-I ignored for some time anything online.
-Unfortunately, the overall image of Zimbabwe online is really not too far from inaccurate.
+I listened to people at the counters while waiting for passports to be stamped, spoke to people in the shops and on the streets and for a time I ignored anything online.
+Unfortunately, the overall online image of Zimbabwe is very close to accurate.

-Let’s quickly look at just a few quick simple stats for comparison:
+Let’s quickly look at a few simple stats for comparison:

-Now, what is interesting is that South Africans loves to complain and say we have it really bad.
-Fact is, most South Africans wouldn’t last a month in Zimbabwe without dying from over exertion brought on by chronic complaining.
+Now, what’s interesting is that South Africans love to complain and say we have so bad.
+The fact is, most South Africans wouldn’t last a month in Zimbabwe.
+They’d die of over exertion brought on by chronic complaining.

-I hope this article inspires South Africans because we like to think we have a doomed economy, but if we look the countries online reputation… we really are not doing that bad at all.
+I hope this article inspires South Africans, because we like to think we have a doomed economy, but if we look at the country’s online reputation we’re really not doing that bad at all.

-Just do some simple research, or take my example from these links on first page of google.
-South Africa, we are there, in the top few countries with great reputations for all sorts of categories that influence business!
+Just do a little research, or take my example from these links, which are on the first page of Google.
+South Africa, we are there in the top few countries with great reputations for all sorts of categories that influence business.

 Or how about cities with the best reputation for tourism:

-It is online reputation like this which helps South African economy generate 10 billion rand to the GDB… Okay, never mind that, did you know tourism in South Africa is so huge, that it is responsible for over 10 % of our entire work force.
+It is an online reputation like this that helps the South African economy generate 10 billion rand to the GDB.
+Never mind that, did you know that tourism in South Africa is so huge that it is responsible for over 10% of our entire workforce.

-Unfortunately, tourism won’t cut it for Zimbabwe .. not alone.
-Even if it could, that industry has several challenges, for example, being accused online of being one of the most costly places to visit in the word: http://www.herald.co.zw/why-zimbabwe-remains-an-expensive-tourism-destination/
+Unfortunately, tourism won’t cut it for Zimbabwe.
+Not alone.
+Even if it could, that industry has several challenges.
+One example of which is the online accusations of the county being one of the most costly places to visit in the world. https://www.herald.co.zw/why-zimbabwe-remains-an-expensive-tourism-destination/

 So, if tourism increases, several other industries automatically improve.

-Research would be needed, and there would be so many influences playing a part in the design of strategy and my angle of attack.
-From the get go, I know, my plan is not to create a force of nature…
+Research is required, and there would be so many influences playing a part in the design of the strategy and my angle of attack.
+From the get-go, I know, my plan is not to create a force of nature.

-I need to create an environment online which harnesses Zimbabwe's biggest resource :
+I need to create an environment online, which harnesses Zimbabwe's biggest resource…Its people.

 Not everyone’s opinion is going to matter online.
-The reliability of the information comes from authenticity – first-hand experience, being shared.
+The reliability of the information comes from authenticity, first-hand experience being shared.
 In the case of Zimbabwe, the good news has been drowned out.
 I need the good news to be played above the bad.
-I have a process which determines a level of severity and steps to take to reach the best possible outcome.
-Let me share the three quick tiers of effort I take, and in general when dealing with bad news / reputation online, do the following:
+I have a process that determines a level of severity and steps to reach the best possible outcome.
+Let me share the three tiers of effort I take.

-For Zimbabwe, I’ll jump direct to step 3.
+For Zimbabwe, I’ll jump directly to step 3.

-Sad fact is it can take months if not years to build a good online reputation, and only hours to destroy it.
-Angry people are more likely to use more energy on their cause, than a happy client.
+The sad fact is that it can take months if not years to build a good online reputation and mere hours to destroy it.
+Angry people are more likely to use more energy on their cause than a happy client.
 Content people carry on with life.

 Zimbabwe has thousands of bad reviews.

 However, you don’t need to remove thousands of reviews.
 You only need to control what people see first.
-Pages 1-3 on google.
+Meaning, influence pages 1 – 3 on Google.
 Trending feeds.

 It’s easier said than done.

-An average of 83% of online clients say online reputation influences their purchase.
-The same will apply for Zimbabwe.
-83% a huge percentage to combat.
+An average of 83% of online clients says that online reputation influences their purchase.
+The same will apply to Zimbabwe.
+83% is a huge percentage to combat.

-A lot of websites use STAR ratings, and the general stat that even one star difference can result in 5 -10 % business gain or loss.
+A lot of websites use star-ratings, and the general statistic is that even one star difference can result in 5-10% of business gains and losses.

-Whatever the review is, information really arrives at people in two types of delivery methods:
+Whatever the review is, information really arrives in two types of delivery methods.

 https://www.brandseye.com/ - South African company – but operates in 26 countries.